owfdr/read-something/documentations/NextJS.md

 - import `server-only` into server only module
 - corresponding `client-only` marks client only module

+**`Do:`** Apply `server-only` / `client-only` to limit module usage

 #### Data Fetching

 - recommended: fetch data in server components

 #### Third-party packages

-- can wrap third-party components with `"use client"` directive
+- wrap third-party components with `"use client"` when used within server components
-- often required by provider components
+- provider components often require this

 ##### Library Authors

-- can use `"use client"` to mark client entry point
+- use `"use client"` to mark client entry point
-- can use it deeper in the tree
+- use it deeper in the tree for optimization
-- make sure bundler will include `"use client"` (may get stripped)
+- configure your bundler to retain `"use client"` (may get stripped)

+**`Do:`** check `"use client"` is included in the bundled file

 ### Context

-- most app use context to share data
+- most app rely on context to share data
 - context is fully supported in client components
 - context can't be used in server components (have no state)